-A multiplier will be applied after the completion of the seventh semester (for scholarship and collegiate purposes) and at the end of the eighth semester that will account for the number of academic courses taken during the academic career of a student.
+A multiplier will be applied after the completion of the sixth and seventh semesters (for scholarship and collegiate purposes) and at the end of the eighth semester that will account for the number of academic courses taken during the academic career of a student.
 This is a "value added" multiplier applied to the student grade point average, which adjusts for the number of courses taken during the high school career by giving a higher multiplier to students who take a full schedule each academic year (e.g. do not take study halls or other non-credit courses) and provides a more equitable format for students who are involved in co-curricular courses.
-A cap of 24.5 credits is applied during the sixth semester calculation and 28 during the eighth semester calculation, which indicates that student is rewarded for taking courses up to the capped number, and no further value may be added by taking classes beyond the established caps
+A cap of up to 28 credits is applied during the sixth and seventh semester calculations and 28 during the eighth semester calculation, which indicates that student is rewarded for taking courses up to the capped number, and no further value may be added by taking classes beyond the established caps.